Planning - ClassTopBase

 Gather Information - Sketch - Wireframe - Design - Usability Testing - Build

 It seems like a to-do list could benefit the user to allow for better clarification.
 After exploring different ideas, I settled on laying out tasks into a timeline format.
 It helped to see the progression of each task.
-Usually, whenever schools did their academic planning, it would run over the course of many years.
-So, I created a drop-down to filter different years.
+Usually, whenever schools did their academic planning, it would run over many years.
+So, I created a dropdown to filter different years.

 In the wireframe, I put every detail of one task in a bordered box.
 Based on the feedback I got from team members, the design was visually crowded and took too much vertical space.
 So after few changes, it only showed the task title in the list view.
 Once the user clicks on the task, it will expand to show the detail.
-I also tried to use less border and made use of background colors and white spaces to show the difference.
+I also tried to use less border and made use of background colours and white spaces to show the difference.

 After the developer built the product, I tested it to make sure it’s bug-free.
 I also changed the CSS to make sure it is similar to the design.